The Truth Behind AI Hallucinations: Why Generative Models Fabricate Facts and How to Tame Them

 4. Prompt Engineering and User Education

-• Clear instructions: Design prompts communicating the context, scope, and reference requirement.
+- Clear instructions: Design prompts which communicate the context, scope, and reference requirements.

 5. Model Improvements and Transparency